-As development and the number of people continues to increase, great demands will be placed on PRG resources.
+As development and the number of people continues to increase, great demands will be placed on PRG resources including parks, trails, open space, recreation and golf amenities, programs and services.
 Commerce City must continue to balance community growth with the protection of important natural areas and provision of adequate outdoor and indoor recreational facilities.
 The PRG master plan update is one consolidated plan and becomes the guiding document for present and future planning for staff and advisory committee recommendations and ultimately, City Council action.